loveliiivelaugh/exercise-tracker/README.md

 ## Summary

 A small React app to track exercise activity.
-Features user authentication and real time database to store daily activity data.
-Includes a chart to visualize activity data.
+Features user authentication and real time database storage to store daily activity data.
+Includes a chart to be used for data visualization.

 ## Deployment